Generative AI in Practice for Data Teams

 Generative AI for data teams: how to use LLMs to generate SQL, document pipelines, and speed up analysis — with a critical view of their limitations.

-We use several AI tools as allies to carry out day-to-day tasks and projects, with special emphasis on chatbots.
-But what is really behind the dialogue we have with the computer?
+We use various AI tools as allies in our daily tasks and projects, with chatbots being the most prominent.
+But what is actually happening behind the dialogue we have with the computer?

-The foundation of the Artificial Intelligence system is LLMs (Large Language Models), which are intensively trained with millions of parameters so they are able to understand, summarize, generate, or predict text content.
-Some of the most well-known examples are OpenAI’s ChatGPT, Gemini and PaLM developed by Google, Meta’s LLaMA, and Hugging Face’s Transformer models.
+The foundation of the AI system is the LLM (Large Language Model), which is intensively trained on millions of parameters to understand, summarize, generate, or predict text content.
+Some of the most famous examples out there are OpenAI's ChatGPT, Gemini and PaLM developed by Google, Meta's LLaMA, and Transformer models from Hugging Face.

-How do we use an LLM in real-life projects?
+How do we use an LLM in real-world projects?

-The applicability of Artificial Intelligence goes far beyond being able to talk to a chatbot and be understood.
-In reality, we currently find LLMs being used in financial analysis at large corporations in contexts such as fraud detection, and we also see them helping marketing teams generate content.
-Another major example of these systems operating in daily life is recommendation engines in entertainment apps such as Netflix and Spotify, as well as in product e-commerce apps like Amazon; in these cases, each user’s individual profile is closely tracked to collect information for building recommendations.
-In addition, we can use an LLM through assisted generation, which basically consists of providing materials such as PDFs so the system can help you accomplish something that requires knowledge beyond what it was originally given access to.
+The applicability of Artificial Intelligence goes far beyond just chatting with a chatbot and being understood.
+In fact, today we find LLMs being used in financial analysis at large corporations for contexts like fraud detection, and assisting marketing teams with content generation.
+Another great example of these systems in action every day is the recommendation engines in entertainment apps like Netflix and Spotify, as well as e-commerce platforms like Amazon.
+In these cases, the user's individual profile is closely monitored to gather data for building recommendations.
+Additionally, we can use an LLM through retrieval-augmented generation (RAG), which basically consists of feeding materials such as PDFs to the system so it can assist you with tasks that require knowledge outside of what it was pre-trained on.

-But after all, how do we choose the ideal model for our problem?
+But how do we choose the ideal model for our problem?

-We know the selection process among these innovative solutions can be confusing, especially regarding what we should consider along the way.
-We consolidated some of the main decisions that should be made in order to carry out this selection—follow the topics below:
+We know that choosing among these innovative solutions can be confusing, especially regarding what to consider along the way.
+We have consolidated some of the key decisions that need to be made to guide this selection process, which you can follow in the topics below:

 Features

-LLMs are extremely capable of understanding text, but with development advances, today they can also understand and translate images, videos, and audio for analysis.
-It is necessary to understand what your problem involves and whether it implies constraints on system choice.
+LLMs are extremely capable of understanding text, but with recent development breakthroughs, they now also understand and process images, video, and audio to build analyses.
+You need to understand what your problem entails and if it introduces limitations to your system selection.

 Data Volume

-Another crucial point of attention is related to the quantity and size of the information that will have to be processed by the LLM, also considering data submission frequency.
+Another crucial point of attention relates to the volume and size of the information that the LLM will have to process, while also considering the frequency of data ingestion and requests.

 Performance

-Connected to the features question, we need to check—according to benchmarks built by several companies in the market—the accuracy and quality of what each LLM executes and delivers, and how significant that is for your problem.
+Connected to the feature requirement, we need to verify—based on benchmarks built by various companies in the industry—the accuracy and quality of what each LLM executes and delivers, and how significant that is for your specific use case.

 Cost

-Last, but clearly not least, we have cost as one of the main restrictive factors for selecting an LLM.
-You need to weigh the numbers and analyze which one best fits problem-solving needs and the current business moment.
+Last but definitely not least, cost is one of the main constraints when selecting an LLM.
+You need to balance the costs and analyze which model best fits both your problem resolution and the current stage of your business.

 How to measure the cost of an LLM

-When we provide some form of content to an LLM, to understand what was presented, it “breaks” it into pieces of context, which we call tokens.
-This context tokenization happens differently according to each solution’s algorithm.
-In this case, it is important to consider that depending on the number of tokens to be processed, the cost may vary.
+When we feed content into an LLM, the model "breaks" it down into smaller units of context called tokens to understand the input.
+This tokenization process differs according to the algorithm of each solution.
+In this case, it is important to consider that depending on the number of tokens to be processed, the cost can vary.

 Defining the best system in practice

-In this practical example, we will rely on the 4 decision factors presented earlier and compare different versions of Gemini’s LLM.
-Consider that you are a Data Scientist at a company that has several business-guideline manuals saved in privately owned text files, not open to the public.
-In this sense, Gemini does not have access to this information.
-Your manager would like to have a tool similar to a chatbot, where they could quickly and easily query the data contained in those various files.
-You must therefore build an assisted-generation solution, processing internal data and feeding it to a closed-scope model (not open to the public) so it can help with understanding and guidance within the company.
-Finally, your manager states they are willing to allocate the necessary resources to obtain a tool that meets all requirements, with no cost constraints.
+In this practical example, we will rely on the 4 decision factors presented earlier to compare different versions of Google's Gemini LLM.
+Imagine you are a Data Scientist at a company that has several business guideline manuals saved in private text files that are not open to the public.
+Consequently, Gemini does not have access to this information.
+Your manager wants a tool similar to a ChatBot, where he can query the data within these files quickly and easily.
+You must build a retrieval-augmented generation (RAG) solution, processing the data internally and feeding it to a closed-scope model (not public-facing) to assist with company onboarding and guidance.
+Finally, your manager states that he is willing to allocate whatever resources are necessary to get a tool that meets all requirements, with no budget constraints.

-Considering that the focus of the exercise is text files and all three versions handle text inputs, this criterion will not be used for selection.
+Since the focus of this exercise is text files and all three versions support text inputs, this criterion will not be the deciding factor for our selection.

 Data Volume

-An amount of 1 million tokens is significant and a good defined limit, given that most other tools on the market set this limit at around half that value.
-Regarding requests per minute, Gemini 1.5 Flash presents a higher number and ensures more agility.
+A context window of 1 million tokens is significant and represents a great limit, considering that most other tools on the market set this limit to about half that value.
+Regarding requests per minute, Gemini 1.5 Flash offers a higher throughput, ensuring more agility.

 Performance

-Looking at the performance of the models above, we notice that Gemini 1.5 Pro has the best performance across all analyzed criteria.
+Looking at the performance of the models above, we notice that Gemini 1.5 Pro delivers the best performance across all analyzed benchmarks.

 Cost

-Analyzing costs, in the table above we can see that the cost per request of Gemini 1.5 Flash is almost 10x lower than the cost per request of Gemini 1.5 Pro.
+Analyzing the costs in the table above, we can see that the cost per request for Gemini 1.5 Flash is nearly 10x lower than the cost per request for Gemini 1.5 Pro.

-In this case, since our budget indicates no constraints and we are prioritizing quality and accuracy, the best option would be Gemini 1.5 Pro, considering benchmark results across the 4 analysis factors presented.
+In this case, since our budget is not a constraint and we are prioritizing quality and accuracy, the best option would be Gemini 1.5 Pro, considering the benchmarks across the 4 analysis factors presented.

-In summary, we are limited by the resources we have at our disposal!
-Each case is unique, and limiting factors must be considered carefully to ensure the solution meets the needs and priorities of your specific objective.
+In short, we are always limited by the resources we have at our disposal!
+Every use case is unique, and limiting factors must be carefully weighed to ensure the solution meets the needs and priorities of your specific goal.